indracollective/laravel-revisor/docs/publishing.md

 # Publishing

-When a record is Published, the publishing related columns (is_published, published_at etc) are updated on the Draft record, and the Draft record is inserted into the Published table.
+When a record is Published, the [publishing related columns](/preparing-your-models#revisor-table-columns) are updated on the Draft record, and the Draft record is copied into the Published table.

 The examples below demonstrate various common use cases relating to publishing records.
 You may wish to review the [HasPublishing Trait](https://github.com/indracollective/laravel-revisor/blob/main/src/Concerns/HasPublishing.php)